This post may contain affiliate links. Please read my disclosure and privacy policy.

 - 1/4 teaspoon fine sea salt

-- 1/4 cup virgin coconut oil, melted (or vegetable oil)
+- 1/4 cup 60 mL virgin coconut oil, melted (or vegetable oil)

-- 1 cup mashed VERY ripe banana (about 3 medium bananas)
+- 1 cup 237 mL mashed VERY ripe banana (about 3 medium bananas)

 Instructions

-- Preheat oven to 350°F. Line 12 regular size muffin cups with paper or foil liners.
+- Preheat oven to 350°F (180C).
+Line 12 cups of a standard size muffin tin with paper or foil liners, or spray with nonstick cooking spray.

 - Add the maple syrup, oil, banana, and vanilla, stirring until combined.
 Stir in the millet.